Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 “Ethics” as a term has a very specific meaning and body of scholarship behind it.
-But broadly speaking, organisations should be concerned about issues such as fairness, accountability, and transparency in AI.
-I think there is also a growing recognition of the importance of human rights as organisations deploy and use AI.
+But broadly speaking, organizations should be concerned about issues such as fairness, accountability, and transparency in AI.
+I think there is also a growing recognition of the importance of human rights as organizations deploy and use AI.

 We need to ensure that AI is acting in such a way that we can hold it accountable and also respond if we determine it is acting in a way that we don’t believe to be consistent with our values and/or laws.
 There are multiple complementary approaches to doing this.
 For example, one can take a top-down, system-wide approach defining ex ante the standards by which we want to hold these systems accountable, which could be ethical, normative, or political standards.
 One can also take a bottom-up, generative approach looking at individual instances of technologies or applications and asking whether that specific AI system is operating in the way that we want it to.
 These approaches work together.
 On the micro-level, you’re ensuring that a particular system is operating in the way that the designers intended, without unintended, harmful effects.
 And at the macro-level ensuring that the system is operating in accordance with broad, systemwide standards that policymakers, ethicists, or society as a whole has put in place.